Jean-Francois-C/SAP-Security-Audit/README.md

   Very High 			IDEADM 				admin					Almost all IDES		clients Only in IDES systems Very High 			DDIC 				19920706 				000,001,… 		User has SAP_ALL High 				CTB_ADMIN 			sap123 					N.A.
 Java user High 				EARLYWATCH 			SUPPORT 				066			Has rights to get password hash for SAP* from USR02 table and sometimes OS execution
-  Medium 			 TMSADM				PASSWORD / $1Pawd2&     		000, 			sometimes copied to others Medium /Low 			SAPCPIC 			ADMIN 					000,001			Can be used for information retrieval and in 																some cases for vulnerabilities where only 																authentication is needed
+  Medium 			 TMSADM				PASSWORD / $1Pawd2&     		000, 			sometimes copied to others Medium /Low 			SAPCPIC 			ADMIN 					000,001			Can be used for information retrieval and in some cases for vulnerabilities where only uthentication is needed

   RISK 				USER 				TYPE 				PASSWORD 				SOLMAN SATELLITE ———————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————